 Many skin care products have been developed in recent years based on polyphenol-enriched extracts, like green tea.
 To be effective, topically applied substances need to be released from the formulation to reach the skin and to overcome the Stratum Corneum -- the horny outer layer -- barrier and penetrate into the epidermis and dermis.
 The release of active substances and their absorption depends on the molecular properties such as molecular weight and lipophilicity, but also on the vehicle -- oil based or water based formulations [4,5].
 The polyphenol-enriched skin care formulations must be chemically, physically and microbiologically stable to assure the deliverability of active substances to the target skin layers.

 The fulvic acids (used by Akamai) are derived from a natural source deposit in the United States.
 Through a clean extraction by purified water, a concentrated product is produced that is stable in a wide pH range.
 Fulvic acids are both hydrophilic (water-loving) and lipophilic (fat-loving) making them ideal for skin care.
 Their wide pH and tiny molecular weight make them pass easily through cell membranes.

 AKAMAI & FULVIC ACID

-Akamai’s Skin Fuel (not enough to protect from the sun, only repair) and Black Balm contain fulvic acid and several other organic acids (including gallic, caffein, ferric, benzoic, acetic, phenylacetic, lactate, etc..) proven to be powerfully effective antioxidants.
-It’s in Mineral Toothpaste too!
+Akamai’s Skin Fuel and Black Balm contain Fulvic Mineral Complex which is fulvic acid plus organic acids (including gallic, caffein, ferric, benzoic, acetic, phenylacetic, lactate, etc..) proven to be powerfully effective antioxidants.
+It’s in our Mineral Toothpowder too!